In the not-so-distant past, offices had rooms filled with files and staff members dedicated to organizing them.

 Automation has allowed Virtuance, creators of a proprietary image-processing system called HDReal, to focus on growing the business instead of merely maintaining it.
-Here’s a look at how the company uses Infusionsoft by Keap to automate its photographer hiring and training processes.
+Here’s a look at how the company uses Keap to automate its photographer hiring and training processes.

 Candidates jump through automated hoops

 A photographer position posted on job boards like Craigslist, Indeed, and photography sites can attract as many as forty applicants, which Corn categorizes in two ways.
 “There are people who really want jobs,” he said, “and there are people who are throwing anything at the wall to see what sticks.”

 To weed out uninterested and unqualified applicants, Virtuance uses an automated, three-part job application process.
 Candidates initially apply via a web form, which asks for information about their availability and camera equipment.
 Once they complete the form, they receive short essay questions to answer.
 Last, candidates are asked to review requirements and indicate their compliance.

 More than forty percent of applicants are eliminated by the end of the third stage, either because they don’t meet the job criteria or they don’t complete the process.
 “They’re people we would have spent time with, but we allowed them to realize for themselves they weren’t interested,” Corn said.

 The hiring manager then reviews the remaining applications, inviting top candidates to interview by phone and rejecting others by tagging them in the software.
 The tags trigger an automated yet personalized email to the candidate that explain the reason behind the rejection, like scheduling conflicts or insufficient equipment.

 Photographers receive the same training, every time